 Can still pet him in his cage.
-New dragon needs to stay calm and settle into his new home before a lot of handling.
+New dragons need to stay calm and settle into his new home before a lot of handling.
 Settling in, relocation stress can take a few hours most cases to a couple weeks extreme cases.
 This is normal but mine start eating usually within a few hours of arrival.
 Eating will increase over the first week of arrival.
-Be sure to soak your new dragon on second day of arrival.
-Can soak on first day if weather is hot in your area to hydrate the dragon from shipping and stress.
+Be sure to soak your new dragon on second day of arrival and NOT STRAIGHT OUT OF THE BOX.
+Can soak on first day if weather is hot in your area to hydrate the dragon from shipping and stress later on in the day.

-Some basic cage set ups.Their Red bricks haven't gone in yet for basking platforms.
-Aluminum Foil is wrapped around plastic UV housing to protect from the Uv.
+Some basic cage set ups for adults.Their Red bricks haven't gone in yet for basking platforms.
+Aluminum Foil is wrapped around plastic UV housing to protect from the UV light which will cause the plastic to break down and omit fumes..

 Please don't put dragons under 12 inches in anything smaller than a 20 long REPTILE cage.
 Do not use a 20 gal aquarium.
 They are to small and hard to get heat correct in them.
-Dragons over 10 inches can go straight into a 40 gal reptile cage with no p;roblem.
+Dragons over 8 inches can go straight into a 40 gal reptile cage with no problem.
 A 40 gal reptile cage will house ONE adult dragon..

 Night Time Heat

-We use paper towels in the baby and juvi bins .
-Newspaper in our Adult cages.
+We use paper towels in the baby and juveniles bins .
+Newspaper and paper towels in our Adult cages.
 Start your Babies off in a 20 long reptile cage or a 40 gal breeder cage.
 Paper just needs to go down the middle of the cage and tape the paper down to hold in place.
 This allows for quick cleaning and a place for crickets to run so dragons can see them to eat.
-Leave about an inch or two around the paper for the crickets to run and not hide.
+Leave about an inch or two around the paper for the crickets to run around paper and not hide.

 We feed greens in the morning. .
 No water bowls are needed in the cage or misting.
 My dragons aren't used to and don't get misted here.
 They get soaked.